AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   ADD:

-     - SSDT-AC.aml       (AC adapter device injection 6F, 04; necessary for SSDT-TB3HP.aml to be injected correctly when booting in TB3 BIOS Assist enumeration mode)
+     - SSDT-AC.aml       (AC adapter device injection of _PRW 6F, 04; necessary for SSDT-TB3HP.aml to be injected when booting in TB3 BIOS Assist enumeration mode)
      - SSDT-ACOS.aml     (SSDT patch to allow Dell keyboard function keys to work, such as brightness +/-; use with BrightnessKeys.kext)
      - SSDT-AWAC.aml     (Disables AWAC clock and HPET; enables RTC to fix system clock)
      - SSDT-ALSD.aml     (Ambient Light sensor fix; works with SMCLightSensor kext; "Slightly dim the display on battery" feature becomes functional)